christianspecht/bitbucket-backup/README.md

 Bitbucket Backup is a backup tool which backups all your [Bitbucket](https://bitbucket.org/) repositories to your local machine.

+## How does it work?

+Bitbucket Backup uses the [Bitbucket API](https://api.bitbucket.org/) to get a list of all your repositories.
+Then, it uses [Mercurial](http://mercurial.selenic.com/) (which needs to be installed on your machine) to clone every repository into your local backup folder (or just pull the newest changes if it already **is** in your local backup folder)

 ## How to build